Thereallo1026/expo-native-storage/README.md

 | iOS Phone | 72ms | 72ms | Same speed |
 | Bundle Size | 5.71KB | ~200KB | **35x smaller** |

-All emulators are running on a MacBook Pro M4 with 16GB of RAM.
+All emulators are running on a MacBook Pro M4 with 16GB RAM.

-*Tested on iPhone 17 Pro and Nothing Phone 3a*
+Tested on iPhone 17 Pro and Nothing Phone 3a with Android 15.

 ## Platform Notes